yusufborham/Signals-Project/Reports/photos/SignalFinalProjectReport.md

 ```
 ### using the app

-> lets open the app
+> Lets open the app

 <img src="2.png" width="400">

-> now lets draw we enter the sample frequency and the start and end time and break points
+> Now lets draw we enter the sample frequency and the start and end time and break points

 <p align="center">
   <img src="3.png" width="300">